- As low as $699/Night

 About this Property

 - Sleeps 16

 - Private vacation home

-The Fripp House is a spectacular 6 bedroom, 5.5 bath lowcountry home that conveniently accommodates 14 guests.
-It's roomy 3700 SF design is ideal for sizable families or groups.
+The Fripp House is a spectacular 6 bedroom, 5.5 bath lowcountry home that effortlessly accommodates 14 guests.
+It's cavernous 3700 SF design is ideal for huge families or groups.

-Savor a spectacular view of the salt marsh and the privacy of a enormous corner lot filled with live oaks and palms.
-You'll appreciate the peaceful setting with a 5 min. walk to the beach or a 3 min. ride in one of 2 golf carts.
+Appreciate a spectacular view of the salt marsh and the privacy of a sizable corner lot filled with live oaks and palms.
+You'll adore the peaceful setting with a 5 min. walk to the beach or a 3 min. ride in one of 2 golf carts.
 Spend a warm summer evening on one of the porches with a glass of wine calming to the sound of the ocean in the distance.